 Amsterdam parking

 Amsterdam is a historic city with many small streets and a lot of traffic.
 In an effort to keep out cars, parking rates have gotten sky-high.
 You have to pay practically everywhere within the city borders for parking.
-You’ll pay a parking rate within the centre between €4,50 and €7,50 per hour.
+Within the centre, you’ll pay a parking rate between €4,50 and €7,50 per hour.
 Besides the high parking rates, finding a free parking spot can be challenging.
 This is why locals mainly rely on their bicycles and public transport in Amsterdam.

 On this page;